amgrubb/ReqSpotter/README.md

 ReqSpotter for GitRE
 ==========
 This repo contains additions to code from https://github.com/RealsearchGroup/NFRLocator.
 The original project finds and categorizes non-functional requirements within unconstrained natural language documents.
-It contains NFR category listing, labeled documents, and software
+It contains NFR category listing, labeled documents, and software.

 **Our additions/interpretation:**